-Diameter: 3,031 miles
+- Diameter: 3,031 miles

-Orbit: 29-43 million miles
+- Orbit: 29-43 million miles

-One Year: 88 Earth days
+- One Year: 88 Earth days

-Mercury is visible to the naked eye and has been known to ancient people for millenia, with one of its earliest recordings found in a Babylonian star catalogue called the Mul.Apin tablets compiled around 1000 BC .
-Mercury was first seen through a telescope by Galileo in 1631, although his instrument was too small to observe its phases.
+Mercury is visible to the naked eye and has been known to ancient people for millenia, with one of its earliest recordings found in a Babylonian star catalog called the Mul.Apin tablets compiled around 1000 BC .
+The planet Mercury was first seen through a telescope by Galileo in 1631, although his instrument was too small to observe its phases.
 That task was accomplished a couple of years later by Giovanni Zupi, who was also able to determine that Mercury was orbiting the Sun.

-Diameter: 7,521 miles
+- Diameter: 7,521 miles

-Orbit: 66-68 million miles
+- Orbit: 66-68 million miles

-One Year: 224 Earth days
+- One Year: 224 Earth days

 In 1610, Galileo observed Venus using his telescope, and after noting its phases realized that it orbited the Sun like the Earth, although the planet’s thick carbon dioxide cloud covering meant astronomers were unable to get a clear view of its surface until NASA’s Mariner 2 passed by in 1962.
 On December 15, 1970, the Soviet Union’s Venera 7 probe became the first spacecraft to land on another planet.
 Up until that time, it was thought that Venus might be home to life like Earth.

-Diameter: 7,926 miles
+- Diameter: 7,926 miles

-Orbit: 91-94 million miles
+- Orbit: 91-94 million miles

 In Ancient Greece, astronomer Aristarchus of Samos (310-230 BC) went against the accepted geocentric model by proposing that the Earth revolved around the Sun, with an extract from Archimedes book The Sand Reckoner stating: